duckietown/duckietown-manual/src/80-instructor-manual/introduction/quickstart-guide.md

  - [Join the Duckietown Slack](https://duckietown.com/join-slack) (and invite your staff to do so as well) to facilitate communication with the Duckietown staff.

  - Decide how you are going to evaluate the students.
-We have a set of curated [learning experiences](db-lx-intro), but you are also free to [build your own](temp-lx-devmanual-lx-dev-intro).
-These exercises are automatically graded with an [automated evaluation](evaluation) system but also can be run on real robot hardware.
+We have a set of curated [learning experiences](db-lx-intro), but you are also free to [build your own](creating-new-lxs).
+These exercises can be run in the [Duckiematrix](the-duckiematrix-manual) system but also can be run on real robot hardware.
 You may also want your students to do more involved [projects](student-projects).

- - Someone in your course staff will want to develop some level of familiarity with [the code](code).
+ - Someone in your course staff will want to develop some level of familiarity with [the code](dt-code-structure).

  - Decide whether you are going to teach the class in person or remotely.
 If you are planning on using hardware in person, start securing an [appropriate space](prerequisites-space-infra-equip) to build your Duckietown.